 Actress and TV presenter Julie Peasgood.
 Julie's connection with the hospice goes back many years, after caring for her father in his final days.
 She's best known for her roles in Emerdale, Hollyoaks and Brookside.

 Strictly Come Dancing professional and Grimsby girl Joanne Clifton.
 She won the World Ballroom Showdance Championship in 2013 and the European Professional Ballroom Championship and World Dancesport Games.
 She joined Strictly in 2014, and became a hospice ambassador in early 2015.

-Young George Kavanagh's father, Greg, was looked after by the hospice and was appointed an ambassador in 2014.
+Young George Kavanagh's father, Greg, was looked after by the hospice.
+George was appointed an ambassador in 2014.
 He's since become a local celebrity and has appeared on Britain's Got Talent.